The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 # 70-71: Unleash the Inner Release

-So, you finally hit lvl70 and unlocked the trait that turns Berserk into Inner Release.\
+So, you finally hit lvl70 and unlocked the trait that turns Berserk into Inner Release.  \

 This is where the end-game rotation begins.
-Read the tooltip of Inner Release and realize that you get a free pass to use Gauge spenders for ten seconds.
+Read the tooltip of Inner Release and realize that you get a free pass to use Gauge spenders for three GCDs.
+Remember to use these stacks on Fell Cleaves, and nothing else.

 There are variations to the opener, but we’ll go with the one below for now.